magicsgram/JapaneseSpacer/README.md

 1. Extract the file into a new folder
 2. Run kylecapturetranslator.exe
 3. Type or copy-paste japanese text onto the "text" area to the left.
-4. The spaced(+furigana) result should automatically show up to your left.
+4. The spaced(+furigana) result should automatically show up to the right.

 # Release Node
 ## Release 1.0